Rivers We Fish

 The Gallatin

-The Gallatin is a stunning freestone river that originates in Yellowstone Park and flows approximately 120 miles north to its confluence with the Missouri River.
-It is one of three rivers, along with the Jefferson and Madison, that converge near Three Forks, Montana, to form the Missouri.
-The upper portion of the river runs through the beautiful Gallatin Canyon, surrounded by thick timbered forests and large rock walls.
-The lower section of the Gallatin runs through the cottonwood bottoms and ranchlands of the picturesque Gallatin Valley.
+The Gallatin is a stunning freestone river that begins in Yellowstone Park and flows approximately 120 miles north to its confluence with the Missouri River.
+It is one of three rivers, alongside the Jefferson and Madison, that converge near Three Forks, Montana, to form the Missouri.
+The upper portion of the river winds through the beautiful Gallatin Canyon, surrounded by dense timbered forests and large rock walls.
+The lower section flows through the cottonwood bottoms and ranchlands of the picturesque Gallatin Valley.

 Although the Gallatin is sometimes overshadowed by larger rivers, it offers a wide variety of fishing options in a spectacular setting.
-Wild rainbows and browns are the majority in the Gallatin, but cutthroat and grayling can also be caught in the upper stretches of river.
-Due to the smaller nature of the Gallatin, wade fishing is the norm, but the lower stretches can be floated if conditions permit.
-Its numerous public access points and close proximity to Bozeman make it a great option for both half day and full day walk wade trips.
+Wild rainbows and browns dominate in the Gallatin, but cutthroat and grayling can also be caught in the upper stretches of the river.
+Due to the smaller nature of the Gallatin, wade fishing is the norm; however, the lower stretches can be floated if conditions allow.
+Its numerous public access points and close proximity to Bozeman make it an excellent choice for both half-day and full-day walk-wade trips.

 shutterstock_655960816_resize.jpg